shivchandarsah/MVCR_using_node/README.md

 Authentication: JWT (for secure session management)
 CSS: Custom styling with Bootstrap classes

+Database
+xampp is required
+db.sequelize.sync({force: false}) => make false to true (app.js)
+Only need to create database name, table should be self created Once above Step is done then again make the second step false

 Installation
 Prerequisites
 Before setting up the project, ensure that you have the following installed: